The Hauser Oral and VideoHistory Project

-The Cable Center has been gathering oral histories from cable industry executives since its inception.
-To date, we have over 300 video and audio histories with more being added every year.
+The Cable Center has been gathering oral and video histories about the media industry for general viewing (and listening) pleasure from cable industry executives since its inception.
+To date, we have over 300 video and audio histories from cable industry executives with more being added every year.

-The beauty of oral histories is the blend of personal experiences and observations that might not make it into a third-party account.
+The beauty of online oral histories is the blend of personal experiences and observations that might not appear in a third-party account.
 Tidbits of information that might not seem salient or important to one person can be immensely significant to another.
 The oral histories being gathered, cataloged, digitized and distributed by The Cable Center are highly valuable because the Hauser Oral History Collection is the only repository of first-hand stories about the creation and expansion of the cable industry.

 The Cable Center’s Hauser Oral History project was made possible by a $1 million gift from Gustave M. Hauser, a long-time cable executive who was the President of Warner Cable during its first 10 years, after which he formed Hauser Communications.
 He is currently focused on a myriad of philanthropic endeavors.
 He also has a passion for preserving the stories of the industry’s birth and evolution.